Trkuz/cs50ai/Nim/README.md

 # NIM
-## Q-learning model that learn itself on how to play a Nim game.
+## Q-learning model designed to learn to play a Nim game.